hyperledger/besu-docs/docs/Reference/API-Methods.md

 [`eth_sendRawTransaction`](#eth_sendrawtransaction) to execute the transaction.

 #### Parameters

-If you set the [`strict` parameter](API-Objects.md#transaction-call-object) in the transaction call object to `true`, the sender account balance is checked for value transfer and transaction fees.
-The default for `strict` is `false`.

 For `eth_estimateGas`, all fields are optional because setting a gas limit is irrelevant to the estimation process (unlike transactions, in which gas limits apply).